-Lundbeckfonden’s business activities encompass three large subsidiaries, an international portfolio of 20 venture capital companies, a portfolio of small biotech companies based on Danish university research, and in-house administration of assets of around DKK 14 billion.
+The Lundbeck Foundation’s commercial activities encompass three large subsidiaries, an international portfolio of 18 venture capital companies, a portfolio of small biotech companies based on Danish university research and in-house administration of assets of around DKK 14 billion.

-Lundbeckfonden’s history goes back over 60 years.
-The foundation was established in 1954 by Grete Lundbeck, a visionary businesswoman and widow of the founder of H. Lundbeck A/S, Hans Lundbeck.
-Over the years, she donated the shares she had inherited from her husband to the foundation and, when she died in 1965, the foundation was sole heir to her assets.
+The Lundbeck Foundation’s history goes back over 60 years.
+The Foundation was established in 1954 by Grete Lundbeck, a visionary businesswoman and widow of the founder of H. Lundbeck A/S, Hans Lundbeck.
+Over the years, she donated the shares she had inherited from her husband to the Foundation and, when she died in 1965, the Foundation was sole heir to her assets.

-Lundbeckfonden was formally established on 4 March 1954, when Grete Lundbeck, as the majority shareholder and chair of the board of trustees, signed the trust deed.
+The Lundbeck Foundation was formally established on 4 March 1954, when Grete Lundbeck, as the majority shareholder and chair of the board of trustees, signed the trust deed.
 A trust deed is a charter that lays down the rules for the foundation’s financial and legal affairs.
-In our daily business, the trust deed provides a common thread for our activities and a framework for our decision-making.

 Lundbeckfonden’s trust deed was revised 1991 when the foundation merged with the Grete and Hans Lundbeck Trust (Legat).